-If necessary, click the Map base directory icon to specify a directory relative to which file names in the patch file will be interpreted.
+If necessary, click and choose Map Base Directory to specify a directory relative to which file names in the patch file will be interpreted.
 You can map a base directory to a single file, directory, or to a selection.

 If the source code was edited after a patch was created, conflicts may arise.
-To check if you patch can be applied without conflicts, click the Show Diff icon or press Ctrl+D. If there are conflicts, the corresponding lines will be highlighted in red.
+To check if you patch can be applied without conflicts, click Show Diff Ctrl+D. If there are conflicts, the corresponding lines will be highlighted with red.

-If you want to apply changes to files stored in different locations from those specified in the patch, you can strip off the leading directories by using the Strip Directory button .
+If you want to apply changes to files stored in different locations from those specified in the patch, you can strip off the leading directories by clicking and choosing Remove All Leading Directories.

 Select an existing changelist where you want to add the patch from the list, or specify the name of a new changelist in the Name field, and, optionally, enter a comment to this changelist.